miluski/CineRent/README.md

 ## 🧪 Testing

-The backend includes comprehensive testing with H2 in-memory database.
+The backend includes comprehensive testing with H2 in-memory database and 776+ test cases covering all functionality.

 ### Run Tests